object MySingletonObject {

 def singletonMethod() = println("What a fancy method, and so singular!")

-.Say, though, that you want the equivalent to this bit of Ruby code:
+}So now if you want that supremely valuable console message, just call MySingletonObject.singletonMethod().Say, though, that you want the equivalent to this bit of Ruby code:

 class MyClass